ghc/ghc/docs/users_guide/glasgow_exts.rst

 :ghc-flag:`-Wno-deferred-type-errors <-Wdeferred-type-errors>` to suppress these warnings.

-This flag implies the :ghc-flag:`-fdefer-typed-holes` flag, which enables this behaviour for `typed holes <#typed-holes>`__.
-Should you so wish, it is possible to enable :ghc-flag:`-fdefer-type-errors` without enabling :ghc-flag:`-fdefer-typed-holes`, by explicitly specifying :ghc-flag:`-fno-defer-typed-holes` on the command-line after the :ghc-flag:`-fdefer-type-errors` flag.
+This flag implies the :ghc-flag:`-fdefer-typed-holes` and :ghc-flag:`-fdefer-out-of-scope-variables` flags, which enables this behaviour for `typed holes <#typed-holes>`__ and variables.
+Should you so wish, it is possible to enable :ghc-flag:`-fdefer-type-errors` without enabling :ghc-flag:`-fdefer-typed-holes` or :ghc-flag:`-fdefer-out-of-scope-variables`, by explicitly specifying :ghc-flag:`-fno-defer-typed-holes` or :ghc-flag:`-fno-defer-out-of-scope-variables` on the command-line after the :ghc-flag:`-fdefer-type-errors` flag.

 At runtime, whenever a term containing a type error would need to be evaluated, the error is converted into a runtime exception of type